 Tracking and monitoring receipt of the Six Core Elements of Health Care TransitionTM (HCT) is the second element in the Six Core Elements.
-An individual flow sheet within the electronic medical record (EMR) can be used to track when individual transition-aged youth receive each core element.
-Information from the individual flow sheet can be used to populate a registry and help monitor the extent to which transitionaged youth in the practice/system are receiving recommended HCT services.
+An individual flow sheet within the electronic medical record (EMR) can be used to track when individual transition-aged young adults receive each core element.
+Information from the individual flow sheet can be used to populate a registry and help monitor the extent to which transition-aged young adults in the practice/system are receiving recommended HCT services.
 See sample transition tracking and monitoring tools in Section III.